HunterMel/Regex-Tutorial/README.md

 Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
 The following table lists the quantifiers supported by .NET.

-QUANTIFIERS IN REGULAR EXPRESSIONS
-Greedy quantifier	Lazy quantifier	Description
+QUANTIFIERS IN REGULAR EXPRESSIONS: There are different types of qualifiers, which are either defined as a "greedy qualifier" or "lazy qualifier".
+Below are the various versions that could be seen in regular expressions.

-*	*?
-Match zero or more times.
+*	Match zero or more times.
-+	+?
-Match one or more times.
++	Match one or more times.
-?	??
+?
 Match zero or one time.
-{ n }	{ n }?
-Match exactly n times.
+{ n }	Match exactly n times.
-{ n ,}	{ n ,}?
-Match at least n times.
+{ n ,}	Match at least n times.
-{ n , m }	{ n , m }?
-Match from n to m times.
+{ n , m }	Match from n to m times.

 For email validation, we use the qualifiers + and {}.

 ### OR Operator

 ### Character Classes